-All the guitar effects pedals you need to gig, for way under £150
+All the guitar effects pedals you need to gig, for under £150

-All musicians understand the importance of having the right pedals on their pedal board, but if you’re just starting out, or even want a second pedal board at home for practicing, starting a new rig can seem quite daunting, and expensive!
-But fear not, there’s plenty of options out there that fall under the “budget friendly” bracket, and in fact, you can even get a full pedal board for a lot less than you think.
-So with this in mind, we’ve put together a few options that can provide you with a complete pedal board for under £150.
-Here’s three combinations to get you started on your journey to effects heaven.
+All musicians understand the importance of having the right pedals on their pedal board.
+But, if you’re just starting out, or even want a second pedal board at home for practising, starting a new rig can seem quite daunting, and expensive!
+Fear not, there’s plenty of options out there that fall under the “budget-friendly” bracket.
+So much so that you can even get a full pedal board for a lot less than you think.
+With this in mind, we’ve put together a few options that can provide you with a complete pedal board for under £150.
+Here are three combinations to get you started on your journey to effects heaven.

 Combination 1 :